 Employers can truly invest in the HCSA model by exclusively providing benefits coverage through an HCSA.
 BBD’s Standalone® product follows this model.

+Offering a HCSA as part of your benefits package comes with certain tax advantages, since HCSAs are a non-taxable benefit.
 This means that HCSA contributions from an employer to an employee are tax-free.
-If an employer allots $500 in an HCSA, that’s what you have to spend, rather than $500 less government taxes.
+If an employer allots $500 in an HCSA, that’s what employees have to spend, rather than $500 less government taxes.

 Meanwhile, those same contributions are 100% tax-deductible for the employer.
 At tax time, employers can include their total HCSA spend (as claimed by employees) as a corporate tax deduction.
 Using our previous tech startup as an example, they would be able to claim up to $3,000 ($1,000 x 3 employees) plus the cost of administration fees and taxes.

 What’s the difference between a Health Spending Account and a Personal Spending Account?

 The main difference between a Personal Spending Account (PSA) – also known as a Wellness Spending Account (WSA) – and an HCSA is what’s covered.
 Plan Sponsors can decide the expenses covered under a PSA.
 Additionally, PSA’s are a taxable benefit for employees and become part of their total compensation package.

 Download the Health Care and Personal Spending Account Comparison.

 Get the Full Guide to Health Care Spending Accounts

 If you’re thinking about adding a Health Care Spending Account (HCSA) to your benefits package, or even if you already have one and are looking for tips on how to utilize it best, you’re going to need a guide.
 Fortunately, we’ve created the Full Guide to Health Care Spending Accounts, taking you through all the most important details of a HCSA!Back to Top